NEOZEO64/hivecom/README.md

 <img src="./img/RPi Tablet.jpg" width=100%>

-I wanted to include two volume buttons and a single on/off button controlled by an attiny, but had no ideas about core linux drivers so I took it apart again.
+I wanted to use an ATtiny for battery management that turns on and off the power to get a single power button and I wanted that the Attiny uses its ADC to send its battery status over I2C, but I was not yet there at this point.

 **10. ATtiny as additional I2C device & programming ATtiny**